fmunz/eksIstioWorkshop/README.md

 ## Additional ressources

-There are some [supporting slides](https://speakerdeck.com/fmunz/istio-and-aws-app-mesh).
-If you like, you can watch an [introduction to Istio on EKS video](https://www.youtube.com/watch?v=fDmJf9kWFws) that I did late 2018 before AWS App Mesh came out.
+There are some [supporting slides](https://speakerdeck.com/fmunz/istio-and-aws-app-mesh) for this workshop.

+If you are interested, you can find more slides about [getting started with containers in the cloud](https://speakerdeck.com/fmunz/getting-started-with-containers-in-the-cloud-404c9992-4f35-4f42-88bd-27c742895cc0).
+If you like, you can watch an [introduction to Istio on EKS video](https://www.youtube.com/watch?v=fDmJf9kWFws), a session that I presented at CODE One conference in late 2018.